 You may have sales reps who are focused on specific industries and make it their business to become experts in their particular area of focus.
 Or you may have reps who sell to people in all kinds of businesses – and who will benefit from being able to easily find intelligence on this.

 It’s not just customers who face competitive pressures, of course; it’s also your own business.
 And sales reps need to understand what Harvard Business Review calls the “entire competitive arena” in which they’re operating if they’re going to compete effectively with other companies going after the same business.

-helps people understand specifically how a product or solution is going to deliver value to them.
-It’s more-personalized information, and it comes in a variety of different forms.
-Examples include answers to specific questions about how a solution will help a particular prospect and success stories that show how similar companies have been helped.
+Value-driven content helps people understand specifically how a product or solution is going to deliver value to them.
+It’s more personalized information, and it comes in a variety of different forms.
+Examples include FAQs about how a solution will help a particular prospect and success stories that show how similar companies have succeeded with the product or service.

 Harness The Power Of Knowledge Sharing With Digital Transformation